handshake-org/urkel/README.md

 ## Design

 The urkel tree was created for the [Handshake protocol][1], and is implemented as a base-2 merkelized trie.
-It was created as an alternative to Ethereum's base-16 patricia trie (which was the initial choice for Handshake name proofs).
-The design was inspired by Amaury Séchet's [Merklix tree][2] and shares many similarities to earlier work done by [Bram Cohen][3].
+It was created as an alternative to [Ethereum's base-16 trie][2] (which was the initial choice for Handshake name proofs).
+The design was inspired by Amaury Séchet's [Merklix tree][3] and shares many similarities to earlier work done by [Bram Cohen][4].

 Urkel stores nodes in a series of append-only files for snapshotting and crash consistency capabilities.
 Due to these presence of these features, Urkel has the ability to expose a fully transactional database.

-The primary advantages in using an urkel tree over something like Ethereum's patricia trie are:
+The primary advantages in using an urkel tree over something like Ethereum's trie are:

 - __Performance__ - Stores nodes in flat files instead of an existing key-value store like LevelDB.
 Urkel is its _own_ database.
 In benchmarks, this results